devendranaga/devendranaga.github.io/_posts/2025-08-25-Needham-Schroeder-Implementation.markdown

 The protocol details can be found from wikipedia [here](https://en.wikipedia.org/wiki/Needham%E2%80%93Schroeder_protocol).

 As described above, the protocol is intended for communication over an insecure network.
-Few of the current systems use it as their backbone for communication.

 I  have put a diagram of the public key based implementation of the protocol below.

 A full fledged implementation of the protocol can be done with a proper statemachine with the assumptions of few preconditions.

+Well there are little usecases for this protocol, there is not a big need of CAs in a small scale systems with untrusted devices.
+Examples: Automotive distributed networks.

 The protocol details are as follows: